tjhickey724/pythonintro/notes/printing_strings.md

 You can also specify the number of spaces to be used and the alignment by adding a colon after the variable name and extra info
 These are called [formatted strings](https://docs.python.org/3/tutorial/inputoutput.html) For example ```{name:20}``` would save the name in at least 20 spaces, ```{height:5.2f}``` would use at least 5 spaces for the height and would have exactly 2 digits after decimal point.
+Python offers a [rich collection of specifiers for how numbers should be printed](https://openstax.org/books/introduction-python-programming/pages/3-2-formatted-strings)

+You can also limit the number of digits appearing after the decimal sign